nervosnetwork/ckb/rpc/README.md

 #### Fields

-`Block` is a JSON object with following fields.
+`Block` is a JSON object with the following fields.

 *   `header`: [`Header`](#type-header) - The block header.